Avril Lavigne: 2012–2017: Self-titled album

+2019–2020: Head Above Water

-Lavigne's sixth studio album Head Above Water was released on February 15, 2019, through BMG.
+Lavigne's sixth album Head Above Water was released on February 15, 2019, through BMG.
 The album reached the top ten in Australia, Austria, Canada, Germany, Italy, Japan, Switzerland and the United Kingdom, and peaked at number thirteen on the U.S. Billboard 200.
 It was preceded by three singles: "Head Above Water", "Tell Me It's Over" and "Dumb Blonde", with the lead single drawing inspiration from Lavigne's battle with Lyme disease.
 The fourth single, "I Fell in Love with the Devil", was released on June 28, 2019.
 In support of the album, Lavigne embarked on the Head Above Water Tour, which started on September 14, 2019.
 European concerts were postponed to 2022 due to the COVID-19 pandemic.

-On April 24, 2020, Lavigne re-recorded the track "Warrior" from her sixth studio album and released it as a single, titled "We Are Warriors".
+On April 24, 2020, Lavigne re-recorded the track "Warrior" from her sixth album and released it as a single, titled "We Are Warriors".
 The proceeds from the single support Project HOPE's relief efforts in the COVID-19 pandemic.

 2021–present: Love Sux

-On January 8, 2021 "Flames", a collaboration between Mod Sun and Lavigne, was released.
+On January 8, 2021, "Flames", a collaboration between Mod Sun and Lavigne, was released.
 In the subsequent month, Lavigne confirmed recording for her next album had been completed.

-On July 16, 2021, Willow Smith released her fourth studio album, titled Lately I Feel Everything, with one of the tracks, "Grow", featuring Avril Lavigne and Travis Barker.
+On July 16, 2021, Willow Smith released her fourth album, titled Lately I Feel Everything, with one of the tracks, "Grow", featuring Avril Lavigne and Travis Barker.
 A music video for the song was released in October of the same year.

 After announcing on November 3, 2021, that she had signed with Barker's label DTA Records, Lavigne announced her new single titled "Bite Me", which was released on November 10.
-On January 13, 2022, Lavigne announced her seventh studio album Love Sux.
+On January 13, 2022, Lavigne announced her seventh album Love Sux.
+Much of the album was written and produced by Lavigne's then boyfriend, pop punk artist Mod Sun.
 The second single off the record, "Love It When You Hate Me", was released on January 14, and featured American singer Blackbear.
 The album was subsequently released on February 25.
 Love Sux debuted at number nine on the Billboard 200 chart, and at number three on the Billboard Canadian Albums chart.

 On June 13, 2022, a new edition of Let Go was released for the album's 20th anniversary.
 The record contains six previously unreleased bonus tracks, including Kelly Clarkson's "Breakaway", which was originally written by Lavigne.

 On September 13, 2022, Lavigne attended, presented and performed at the 15th Annual Academy of Country Music (ACM) Honors at the Ryman Auditorium in Nashville, Tennessee.
-She performed a cover of Shania Twain's "No One Needs To Know" and presented Twain with an ACM Poets Award.
+She performed a cover of Shania Twain's "No One Needs to Know" and presented Twain with an ACM Poets Award.
 The cover received a positive reception.

-On October 24, 2022, Lavigne announced the release of a single titled "I'm a Mess" featuring English singer Yungblud on November 3, 2022, as the lead single of the deluxe edition of Love Sux, which was released on November 25.

-In a Twitter Q&A promoting "I'm a Mess", Lavigne confirmed she was working on her eighth studio album with John Feldmann, Barker, Yungblud and Alex Gaskarth of band All Time Low.